See all > Skin and hair care

 How dermatologists can help with seasonal hair loss

 Each season comes with unique health challenges.
-In autumn and winter, harsh winds and cold temperatures create perfect conditions for dry skin.
-Springtime brings blooming flowers — nice to look at, but one whiff can send allergy sufferers straight to the pharmacy.
+In fall and winter, harsh winds and cold temperatures create perfect conditions for dry skin.
+Springtime brings blooming flowers — lovely to look at, but one whiff can send those with allergies straight to the pharmacy.

 Lots of us have learned to anticipate these challenges each season.
-But there’s one seasonal change that affects both men and women that’s not often discussed, and that’s seasonal hair loss.
+But there’s one seasonal change that affects both men and women that’s not often discussed — seasonal hair loss.
 It’s most common in the summer and fall months, and with a little attention, it’s possible to minimize your seasonal shedding each year.

 How much hair loss is normal?

 If you’re wondering whether or not baldness is your future, take a look at your family tree.
-Hereditary-patterned baldness is the most common form of baldness, caused by a combination of genetics and hormonal changes as you age.
+Hereditary-patterned baldness is the most common form of baldness, caused by genetics and hormonal changes as you age.

 Eat hair-friendly foods

-Foods that are high in protein help you grow healthy, strong hair.
-Hair follicles are the tube shaped passages in the scalp and skin that your hair grows from.
-They’re made primarily of protein, which is also a key ingredient in the production of healthy hair cells.
+One of the best at-home treatments for hair loss is eating foods high in protein and consuming foods with plenty of vitamins and minerals to help you grow healthy, strong hair.
+Hair follicles are the tube-shaped passages in the scalp and skin that your hair grows from.
+They’re made primarily of protein, which is also a key ingredient in producing healthy hair cells.
 Try introducing more eggs or fish into your diet to boost your body’s protein levels.

 Minimize your stress

-Stress related hair loss can take a few forms.
-Some people gravitate towards tugging on their hair to self-soothe, which is a condition called trichotillomania.
+Stress-related hair loss can take a few forms.
+Some people gravitate towards pulling their hair to self-soothe, which is a condition called trichotillomania — different to traction alopecia, which is also caused by pulling of hair, but as a result of styling it too tightly.

 Take a break from colouring and heat styling

-Dermatologists may recommend topical and oral medications that promote hair growth.
-In men, Finasteride and minoxidil have proven effective, and for women a top choice is minoxidil.
-Medication is unlikely to restore your full head of hair, but it can promote new growth that may not have otherwise occurred.
+Dermatologists may recommend topical and oral prescription medications that can help hair regrow.
+In men, minoxidil (Loniten) and finasteride (Propecia) for hair loss have proven effective, and for women, a top choice is minoxidil.
+So if you’ve been wondering if there’s a prescription for hair loss, there are options.
+While medication is unlikely to restore your full head of hair, it can promote new growth that may not have otherwise occurred.

-A hair transplant is a surgical technique where healthy hair follicles are moved from another part of the body to the area that’s balding.
-Transplants have more success than medications, and although the hair will still thin over time, it does provide growth in the interim.
+This is the most intense option to regain your hair, but the success rates are pretty good.
+A hair transplant is a surgical procedure to help regrow hair.
+This technique involves healthy hair follicles moving from another part of the body to the balding area.
+Transplants have better outcomes than medications, and although the hair will still thin over time, it does provide growth in the interim.